Everything You Need To Know About C-Sections

 What happens after a C-section?

 Recovery from a caesarean tends to take longer than that of a vaginal birth, with an average stay of around 3- 4 days in hospital.
 A C-section is major surgery, so you will need help lifting your baby and getting out of bed for at least the first day.

 Once your anaesthetic has worn off, your midwife will encourage you to sit up and eventually stand and go for a short walk.
 It’s natural to feel a bit wobbly and sore, so make sure you have someone with you when you first get out of bed.
 Moving around is important to help reduce the risk of blood clots.

 Your catheter will be removed after about 12 hours and you’ll be encouraged to drink plenty of water.
 Your midwife will want to keep an eye on how much urine you pass, so you may be asked to place a cardboard pan over the toilet each time you go.

 There will be some pain or tenderness in your tummy area for a few days, but your midwife will provide pain relief.
 It’s important to keep on top of your pain medication when you go home.

 You may also experience some trapped wind and constipation, as your bowel starts to work again after your C-section.
 Plenty of water and peppermint tea will help ease the discomfort.

 Once the dressing of your C-section wound has been removed, keep the area clean using water (avoid soap) and a gentle pat dry with a soft towel.
 Wear loose clothes and pants that sit high above your wound.

 As with a vaginal delivery, you will experience vaginal bleeding for two to six weeks after the birth, which is totally normal.
 Just be sure to stock up on maternity pads.

-At home you will need yo take it easy with no heavy lifting r bending for a few weeks.
-You should also avoid driving until you've had your post-natal check up with your GP at 6 weeks.
+At home you will need to take it easy – no heavy lifting or bending or twisting for a few weeks.
+You should also avoid driving until you’ve had your postnatal check-up with your GP at 6 weeks.